 But, as you will see, it lacked heart, honesty, passion and most of all . . . grit.

 That night I sat down at my computer and composed what would become the 600 words that changed my life forever.
 I had not read them for over 11 years until this morning.

 I had never taken the time to go back and see what made the difference.
 What had made the essay I sent to UMDNJ different from the previous four flops?
 I was thinking about this list of essay pitfalls this morning and decided to go back and see if I could find my original essays.
 I was delighted to find all of them, they brought back strong feelings and wonderful memories.

 I am going to share with you both essays.
-The one that worked, the one that didn't work and I want you to guess the winner.
-Avoid the urge to reveal the answer, I think going through both essays will help you quite a bit as you sit down to write your application.
+The one that worked, the one that didn't, and I want you to guess the winner.
+Avoid the urge to reveal the answer, reading through both essays will help you as you sit down to write your personal statement.